TomDra/CSGO-Case-Data-Analysis/readme.md

 - Install requests module - `pip install requests`
 - It can take about 15 mins to compile all the data it needs
 - Run main.py
-- Currently the Program outputs the result in the terminal.
+- Program outputs the result in the results.txt file located in /current

 ## Help